Entity Relationships

 Relationship Types

-• Supports: Infrastructure supports a service
+supports Supports Supported by Infrastructure supports a service

-Directional Nature
+Directional Labels

 Payment Service depends_on → Database “Depends on Database”